vbelz/Data-pipeline-twitter/README.md

 I add to the tweet data a positivity score, a negativity score, a neutral score, a global score as well as a text label between `neutral`, `positive` and `negative`.

-Then it is loaded into a Postgres database.
+Then it is saved into a Postgres database.
 Data can be accessed as it is created (with a program like Postico for example, cf below) from the port 5554 (cf `docker-compose.yml`).
-It can be modified to any unused port in this file if needed.
+It can be modified to any unused port if needed.

 <img src="postgres_example.png" alt="Postico" title="Postico"  />

 ## Slack Bot

-The last component is within the folder `slack_bot` . to run it, you need to register an app at [slack.api](https://api.slack.com) and get `Bot User OAuth Access Token` that you would place into the token variable inside `slack_bot.py`.
+The last component is within the folder `slack_bot` .
+To run it, you need to register an app at [slack.api](https://api.slack.com) and get `Bot User OAuth Access Token` that you would place into the token variable inside `slack_bot.py`.

-It reads the last hour data of Postgres database every hour (it can be easily modified to any time period) and compute the percentage of tweets being neutral, positive or negative, and post a message into the slack channel you registered your app.
+It reads the last hour data of Postgres database every hour (it can be easily modified to any time period) and compute the percentage of tweets being neutral, positive or negative, and post a message into the slack channel where you registered your app.

 ## Metabase